carlcc/Photon/doc/Communication1Ver.md

 ### 0.2 Abstract Connection

-A `Abstract Connection` is one or more (logical) connections shares same `Base Time` for timestaping.
+An `Abstract Connection` is one or more (logical) connections shares same `Base Time` for timestaping.

-**NOTE**: A `Abstract Connection` may be a single connection, but may also be several connection.
+**NOTE**: An `Abstract Connection` may be a single connection, but may also be several connections.

 ### 0.3 Base Time

-If two (logical) connection share a same `Base Time`, then if their payloads have same physical world timestamp, their payloads have same in-message timestamp.
+If two (logical) connection share a same `Base Time`, then if their payloads have a same physical world timestamp, their payloads have a same in-message timestamp.

 ## 1. Goals

 For simplicity we use a reliable, stream-styple transport layer for our application layer protocol. (e.g. TCP, QUIC, kcp, etc.)

-1. Multiple channel in a connection.
+1. Multiple channels in a connection (multiplex).
+2. Full-duplex communication.
-2. Synchronizing different channel should be easy.
+3. Synchronizing multiple channels should be easy.
-3. Security
+4. Security.

 ## 2. Protocol design overview

+### 2.1 Multiplex and full-duplex

+We use `chunking` to implement multiplexing.

+We use an upstream `channel` and a downstream `channel` with same tag(i.e. the `Channel ID`) to represent a full-dumplexed `logical connection`(Channel).

-### 2.1 Synchronizing different channel should be easy.
+### 2.2 Synchronizing multiple channels should be easy.

 **All command streams and media streams share one `Abstract Connection`.**

-By ensuring this, the endpoint kowns how to synchronize each channel's message if necessary, for an example, to synchronize audio and video stream.
+By ensuring this, the endpoint kowns how to synchronize each channel's message if necessary, for an example, to synchronize audio and video streams.

-### 2.2 Security
+### 2.3 Security

 Optional TLS

 ## 3. Protocol detailed design